adam-bauer-34/adam-bauer-34.github.io/research.md

 We are working to understand the arisal and persistance of heat waves with [Dr. Lucas Vargas-Zeppetello](https://vargaszeppetello.weebly.com/).
 Using a conceptual model originally formulated by Lucas, I’ve derived a 1D Hasselmann-like model for soil moisture dynamics with a analytically tractible nonlinearity.
 The strength of this model is that it decouples the temperature and moisture dynamics near the surface.
 We intend to use this model to explore the moments of soil moisture near the surface when forced with stochastic precipitation, and map the moisture moments to temperature moments.
 This in turn will enable us to understand how the tails of the temperature PDF evolve in a warming planet, hence giving us an understanding of extreme heating events.

 ### The cost of climate change
-Secondly, we are collaborating with [Prof. Gernot Wagner](gwagner.com) to improve our understanding of the economic implications of climate change by upgrading the climate module in Gernot’s climate-economic program, [EZClimate](https://github.com/Litterman/EZClimate).
-We use a two-box climate emulator to capture the multiple timescales in climate warming that is neglected by most (if not all) climate-economic models.
-This project will result in an updated cost of carbon which can be of use to policymakers as laws such as carbon taxes are drafted.
+We are collaborating with [Prof. Gernot Wagner](gwagner.com) to improve our understanding of the economic implications of climate change by upgrading the climate module in Gernot’s climate-economic program, [EZClimate](https://github.com/Litterman/EZClimate).
+We use the *transient climate respone to emissions* to emulate the global warming as a function of emissions.
+This project will result in an updated cost of carbon which can be of use in the public sphere to shape climate policy.

 # Research techniques